 Relative contraindications include poor patient cooperation, coma (unless the patient is intubated), and cardiac arrhythmias or recent myocardial ischemia.

 Patients taking anticoagulants or chronic NSAID therapy can safely undergo diagnostic endoscopy.
 However, if there is a possibility that biopsy or photocoagulation will be done, these drugs should be stopped for an appropriate interval before the procedure.
 Oral iron-containing drugs should be stopped 4 to 5 days before colonoscopy, because certain green vegetables interact with iron to form a sticky residue that is difficult to remove with a bowel preparation and interferes with visualization.
-The American Heart Association no longer recommends endocarditis prophylaxis for patients having GI endoscopy.
+The American Heart Association no longer recommends endocarditis prophylaxis for patients having routine GI endoscopy.

 Routine preparations for endoscopy include no solids for 6 to 8 h and no liquids for 4 h before the procedure.
 Additionally, colonoscopy requires cleansing of the colon.
 A variety of regimens may be used, but all typically include a full or clear liquid diet for 24 to 48 h and some type of laxative, with or without an enema.
 A common laxative preparation involves having the patient drink a high-volume (4 L) balanced electrolyte solution over a period of 3 to 4 h before the procedure.
-Patients who cannot tolerate this solution may be given Mg citrate, Na phosphate, polyethylene glycol, lactulose, or other laxatives.
-Enemas can be done with either Na phosphate or tap water.
+Patients who cannot tolerate this solution may be given magnesium citrate, sodium phosphate, polyethylene glycol, lactulose, or other laxatives.
+Enemas can be done with either sodium phosphate or tap water.
 Phosphate preparations should not be used in patients with renal insufficiency.

 In video capsule endoscopy (wireless video endoscopy), patients swallow a capsule containing a camera that transmits images to an external recorder.
 This noninvasive technology provides diagnostic imaging of the small bowel that is otherwise difficult to obtain by conventional endoscopies.
 This procedure is particularly useful in patients with occult GI bleeding and for detection of mucosal abnormalities.
 Capsule endoscopy is more difficult in the colon and is, therefore, not an adequate modality for colorectal cancer screening.